Cervical cancer screening

 - A voluntary organisation clinic, such as Marie Stopes

-Remember that you should try to make your screening appointment for the middle of your menstrual cycle.
+Remember that you should try to make your screening appointment for the middle of your menstrual cycle if possible.
 In other words, between periods.
 It is more difficult for your doctor or nurse to see the cervix and take a sample of cells if you have your period when you go.
 You may get an inadequate result and have to go back for another test.

 You take off your underwear and lie on your back on a couch.
 You have to lie with your knees drawn up and spread apart.
 If this position is difficult for you to get into, you can ask your nurse to take the test when you are lying on your side with your knees drawn up.